daraghbyrne/diotlabs-v1/_includes/index.md

 An outline description of tutorials and hands-on self paced guides for this course is described below.

-This guide contains a series of online resources, developed as part of CMU's [Designing for the Internet of Things](http://daraghbyrne.github.io/diot2016//) (24-884).
+This guide contains a series of online resources, developed as part of CMU's [Designing for the Internet of Things]({{site.course_site}}) (49-713).
 It's designed to offer a series of self-paced guides and tutorials which can be followed during scheduled lab times or at a time of convenience.

 #### Equipment